 2025-26 Season > The X-tet: Sounds From Spain

-Boston Baroque’s February concert will feature a vibrant program of Spanish-inspired music, including songs performed by tenor Karim Sulayman, works by Spanish composer Olivia Pérez-Collellmir, and instrumental selections from the Spanish Baroque featuring baroque guitar and percussion.
+Boston Baroque’s February concert explores the vibrant, dance-driven musical traditions of Spain, from the Baroque to contemporary compositions.
+The program features songs performed by tenor Karim Sulayman, works by Barcelona-born composer Olivia Pérez-Collellmir, and instrumental selections highlighting Spanish Baroque forms with baroque guitar and percussion.

-Curated by Christina Day Martinson, Boston Baroque’s Associate Artistic Director, this program celebrates the expressive spirit and rhythmic vitality of Spain’s musical traditions—past and present.
+Curated by Christina Day Martinson, Boston Baroque’s Associate Artistic Director, this program celebrates the expressive spirit, rhythmic vitality, and cross-cultural and cross-generational resonance of Spain's musical heritage, brought to life by Boston Baroque’s chamber ensemble.

 Estimated Run Time